thousandbrainsproject/tbp.monty/rfcs/0000_enhanced-non-morphological-features.md

 ### Architecture Overview

-The implementation follows a modular mixin approach that can be applied to any sensor module:
+The implementation follows a **pure composition approach** that can be integrated into any sensor module:

 1. **Texture Processing Utilities**: Standalone functions in `src/tbp/monty/frameworks/utils/texture_processing.py`
-2. **Texture Feature Mixin**: Reusable mixin class `TextureFeatureMixin` that can be applied to any sensor module
+2. **Texture Feature Processor**: Dedicated `TextureFeatureProcessor` class that handles all texture extraction logic
-3. **Flexible Integration**: Sensor modules can inherit from the mixin to gain texture extraction capabilities
+3. **Composition Integration**: Sensor modules use composition ("has-a" relationship) to incorporate texture processing
 4. **Broad Applicability**: Not limited to Habitat-specific sensor modules, works with any RGBA+depth data
+5. **Clean Architecture**: Avoids multiple inheritance complexity and method resolution order issues entirely
+6. **Consistent with User Preferences**: Follows the established preference for composition over mixin patterns

 ### 1. Texture Processing Utilities